Cost of living in Canada

 Average monthly cost of living by city

-Here’s what you might actually expect to pay in cold hard dollars each month for cost of living for a single person and a family of four.
-This includes all of your goods and services from a Canada average and then by city.
+In terms of the average cost of living in Canada, here’s what you might actually expect to pay in cold hard dollars each month for cost of living for a single person and a family of four.
+This includes all of your goods and services from a Canada average and then by city (there wasn’t sufficient data to do this for Charlottetown).
 It’s in Canadian dollars.

-Infographic showing average monthly cost of living in Canada for a single person and a family of four in various Canadian cities and provinces.
-Data is as per the tables below for 2023
+Infographic showing average cost of living in Canada for a single person and a family of four.
+Then average costs of living in various Canadian cities and provinces.
+Data is as per the tables below for 2025.

 Single person monthly costs data table